Intracranial Vascular Treatments

 The length of the procedure varies from 30 minutes to several hours depending on the complexity of the condition.

-Embolization of brain aneurysms and fistulas: Using image-guidance, a catheter, a long, thin, hollow plastic tube, is inserted through the skin into a blood vessel and maneuvered to the treatment site.
+Embolization of brain aneurysms and arteriovenous malformations: Using image-guidance, a catheter, a long, thin, hollow plastic tube, is inserted through the skin into a blood vessel and maneuvered to the treatment site.
 A contrast material is then injected through the catheter and a series of x-rays are taken to locate the exact site of the abnormality.

 The medication, embolic agent or device is then injected or advanced through the catheter.
 Additional x-rays are taken to ensure proper treatment of the abnormality.